-There are certain common job interview mistakes that you want to do your best to avoid.
+However, factors such as nerves or just a lack of organization can jeopardize this and there are certain common job interview mistakes that you want to do your best to avoid.
 Making any one of these can hurt your chances of getting the job or have the employer hire another candidate who didn’t make these common job interview mistakes.

-2. Not being prepared with your questions and answers.
+2. Not being prepared

 Before you go into your interview, you should always go over some questions you think you could be asked.
 While you don’t want your answers to sound rehearsed, you definitely want to sound prepared.
 If you are asked a question and don’t give an intelligent answer to it, the employer will most likely move on to the next candidate.